-The new Audemars Piguet Jules Audemars Dual Time (Ref.
-263800R.OO.0002CR.O1) automatic watch finds another good use for the gorgeous base caliber designed by Jaeger-LeCoultre, the Swiss-based watchmaker’s sister brand that, too, is owned by the very same Richemont Group.
+The new self-winding Audemars Piguet Jules Audemars Dual Time (Ref.
+263800R.OO.0002CR.O1) finds another good use for the gorgeous base caliber designed by Jaeger-LeCoultre, their sister brand that, too, is owned by the very same Richemont Group.

-The AP Caliber 2392/2846 that powers the watch is based on the well-known JLC 889 base movement designed and produced by Jaeger-LeCoultre.
+The AP Caliber 2392/2846 that beats inside the rose-gold case is based on the well-known JLC 889 base movement designed and produced by Jaeger-LeCoultre.
 Widely used by Richemont’s premium brands (Vacheron Constantin, for example, uses it under the disguise of “VC caliber 1226” to animate their stately Overseas Gray Automatic three-hander,) the base caliber accepts add-on modules well and can be offered in just about any form starting from simple three-hander with date, through chronograph to, like in this particular case, a dual-timer with rudimentary calendar and a power reserve display.

-The Dual Time‘s black dial sports Jules Audemars‘ signature style, including the usual sunburst pattern that not only gives the gadget’s face extra depth, but also serves as a higher-contrast background for its leaf-shaped hour and minute hands and long thin hour indexes that, as the case itself, appear to be crafted from 18-carat rose gold alloy and finely polished.
+The Dual Time‘s black dial sports Jules Audemars’ signature style, including the usual sunburst pattern that not only gives the gadget’s face extra depth but also serves as a higher-contrast background for its leaf-shaped hour and minute hands and long thin hour indexes that, as the case itself, appear to be crafted from 18-karat rose gold alloy and finely polished.

 So, even if some of us are ready to report this as a bug, I am pretty sure that this is a case of “WAD” (Works As Designed) for the team that is responsible for the piece.